gabrieljackson/mattermost-plugin-wrangler/README.md

  - Enable Moving Threads From Private Channels: Control whether Wrangler is permitted to move message threads from private channels or not.
  - Enable Moving Threads From Direct Message Channels: Control whether Wrangler is permitted to move message threads from direct message channels or not.
  - Enable Moving Threads From Group Message Channels: Control whether Wrangler is permitted to move message threads from group message channels or not.

+## FAQ

+Q: If I move a thread to a new channel, can I expect that every message will be identical to the original?
+A: Currently, posts will be moved with their original message content.
+That said, due to technical challenges both emoji reactions and file attachments are currently unable to be properly moved to the new posts.
+This is something I hope to address soon.

+Q: I would very much like some UI please.
+A: That isn't a question, but I hear you.
+It's actively in the works.

+Q: It would be awesome if Wrangler could do this other thing!
+Is that coming any time soon?
+A: Please open a GitHub issue and I would be happy to see if we can implement it.